 4) Food Preparation ‐ Individuals may prepare food in common areas following social distancing guidelines and sanitizing after each use.

 A. Positive Tests ‐ If an employee or student tests positive for COVID‐19, the University will cooperate with the appropriate health department in its contact tracing efforts.
 Employees and students who test positive must fill out the COVID-19 Screening and Reporting Tool and may not report to work or campus until cleared by Goddard Health Center.

-1) Supervisors, RAs, faculty, staff, and others who are made aware that an individual in their area has tested positive must contact Facilities Management at (405) 325-3060 for disinfecting assistance, if the individual was in the area within the last seven days.
+1) Supervisors, RAs, faculty, staff, and others who are made aware that an individual in their area has tested positive should contact Facilities Management at (405) 325-3060 as described in Section VI.B.2 above for disinfecting assessment, if the individual was on campus in the past two days.

 2) Faculty, staff, and students who have been in close contact with a laboratory-confirmed COVID-19 positive individual must fill out the COVID-19 Screening and Reporting Tool and may not report to work or campus until cleared by Goddard Health Center.